Fenugreek health benefits

 Per 100-gram fenugreek leaves contain around 42.3 g of carbohydrates, 48 g fiber and 4.4 g proteins, and 1 g fat (2).
 Along with this fenugreek leaves are also a rich source of choline compounds which is essential for a healthy nervous system and liver (3).
 Other important compounds [present in the leaves are ascorbic acid and beta-carotene (4).

 1. Healthy heart

 Fenugreek contains an organic compound known as diosgenin.
-Diosgenin effects on cholesterol metabolism and lowers the plasma cholesterol level.
-Fenugreek thus helps in reducing the cholesterol, LDL, and other harmful triglycerides from the blood and makes heart-healthy (5).
+Diosgenin affects cholesterol metabolism and lowers the plasma cholesterol level.
+Thus, helps in reducing the cholesterol, LDL, and other harmful triglycerides from the blood and makes it heart-healthy (5).
 Fenugreek also prevents arteriosclerosis (thickening of arteries) and blood clotting.

 Fenugreek s are an excellent source for reducing bad cholesterol and also reduces glucose levels in the blood thus helps in the prevention of diabetes (6).

 3. Prevents Strokes